svakulenk0/communidata/README.md

 # CommuniData project
-Open Data for Local Communities
+Public repository of the research project CommuniData: Open Data for Local Communities http://www.communidata.at